neotheicebird/notes/graphql_edx/GraphQL Clients like Apollo.md

 We can ofcourse build HTTP requests, parse JSON response and handle GraphQL querying by hand, but it is often not required or is cumbursome

-Intead we can use existing infrastructure like Apollo, which has features like
+Instead we can use existing infrastructure like Apollo, which has features like
 1. Directly send queries and mutations and not worrying about constructing HTTP requests or parsing response.
 Its a time saver
 2. view-layer integration
 3. caching